"Know Your History,

 The Texas Black History Preservation Project is an Austin, Texas-based, diverse non-profit research

-accomplishments of Black Texans.
+progress, and accomplishments of Black Texans.

 Roxanne Evans is a graduate of Drake University, and has worked in journalism for nearly three